Master Wato

-Hirai Kawato (川人 拓来, Kawato Hirai) is a Japanese professional wrestler, signed to New Japan Pro-Wrestling (NJPW) under the ring name Master Wato (マスター・ワト Masutā Wato).
-He was previously on an international learning excursion, working for NJPW's Mexican partner Consejo Mundial de Lucha Libre (CMLL) under the ring name Kawato-San/Kawato San.
+Hirai Kawato (川人 拓来, Kawato Hirai) is a Japanese professional wrestler, signed to New Japan Pro-Wrestling (NJPW) under the ring name Master Wato (マスター・ワト Masutā Wato), where he is one-third of the current NEVER Openweight 6-Man Tag Team Champions alongside Spiritech tag team partner Yoh and Toru Yano in their first reign as a team and his first also individually.
+He was previously on an international learning excursion, working for NJPW's Mexican partner Consejo Mundial de Lucha Libre (CMLL) under the ring name Kawato-San (or Kawato San).
 He is a former CMLL World Lightweight Champion and competed in the main event of CMLL's 2020 Sin Piedad supercard show.

 He was trained in the NJPW Noge Dojo in the Tokyo Prefecture.
-From 2016 until 2019 he worked as a "Young Lion" in NJPW, gaining in ring experience while still training.
-As a "Young Lion" he mainly faced other trainees early on, moving on to participate in various tournaments such as the 2017 Super Junior Tag Tournament (with Kushida) and finishing second in the 2017 Young Lion Cup.
+From 2016 until 2019 he worked as a Young Lion in NJPW, gaining in ring experience while still training.
+As a Young Lion he mainly faced other trainees early on, moving on to participate in various tournaments such as the 2017 Super Junior Tag Tournament (with Kushida) and finishing second in the 2017 Young Lion Cup.